Ruhollah Khomeini's life in exile: Political activity before exile

 In 1944 Khomeini published his first book, Kashf al-Asrar (“Secrets Unveiled”), criticising secularisation under Reza Shah Pahlavi and advocating for the power of Allah to establish and disestablish governments.

 After the death of Hossein Borujerdi in 1961, Khomeini became the leading Marja'.

-In January 1963, the Shah announced the White Revolution, a six-point program of reform calling for land reform, nationalization of the forests, the sale of state-owned enterprises to private interests, electoral changes to enfranchise women and allow non-Muslims to hold office, profit-sharing in industry, and a literacy campaign in the nation's schools.
+In January 1963 the Shah announced the White Revolution, a six-point program of reform.
+It called for land reform, nationalization of the forests, the sale of state-owned enterprises to private interests, electoral changes to enfranchise women and allow non-Muslims to hold office, profit-sharing in industry, and a literacy campaign in the nation's schools.
 On the other hand, he and many religious leaders considered the revolution had trends of westernizing the country and would in their mind threaten the traditional Islamic lifestyle of the common folk.

 The Shah himself traveled to Qom and announced the clergy black reactionaries worse than the red reactionaries and a hundred times more treacherous than the (communist) Tudeh party during his speech.
 On 26 January 1963, he held a referendum to get the appearance of public support in which 5.6 million people voted against 4100 people for the 1963 Iranian referendum.
 The referendum was a good excuse for the government to take tougher practical action against the clergy and on 22 March 1963, coinciding with the anniversary of the death of Imam Ja'far al-Sadiq, the Shah's guards cracked down harshly and attacked the Feyziyeh School, whereby students and faculty who were opposed to shah rule were killed.
 According to Daniel Brumberg, the regime persuaded the thugs to attack the students of Feyziyeh School.
-On the afternoon of Ashura (3 June 1963), Khomeini presented a lecture at the Feyziyeh School and inculpated the Shah as a "wretched miserable man", advised him to change his ways, otherwise the day will come that people will be happy to see him leave, drawing parallels to the caliph Yazid, who is perceived as a 'tyrant' by Shias.
+On the afternoon of Ashura (3 June 1963), Khomeini presented a lecture at the Feyziyeh School in which he denounced the Shah as a "wretched miserable man", advised him to change his ways, otherwise the day will come that people will be happy to see him leave, drawing parallels to the caliph Yazid, who is perceived as a 'tyrant' by Shias.

-On 5 June 1963 at 3 am, two days after, Khomeini was detained and transferred to Tehran.
-When this news was broadcast, large protest demonstrations were held in Qom, Tehran, Mashhad, Varamin, Kashan and other cities.
+Two days afterward, at 3 am on 5 June 1963, Khomeini was detained and transferred to Tehran.
+When this news was broadcast, large protest demonstrations were held in Qom, Tehran, Mashhad, Varamin, Kashan, and other cities.
 The Shah's guards killed and injured several people.
 That event is now referred to as the Movement of 15 Khordad.
-On 3 August, the Shah released Khomeini from jail and placed him under house arrest.
+On 3 August, the Shah released Khomeini from jail and placed him under house arrest until 7 April 1964.

 On 26 October 1964, Khomeini condemned the Shah because of the diplomatic immunity he granted to American citizens, civilian or military personnel in Iran.
-At 5:30 P.M. on 4 November 1964 Khomeini was arrested by SAVAK.
+At 5.30 pm on 4 November 1964, Khomeini was arrested by SAVAK.
 He was then taken to Mehrabad international airport in Tehran and flown to Ankara Airport.